 “A roll of Scotch tape?”

 “Nothing else?,” he asked, somewhat hopeful.

-I stared back at Santa with my own disbelief. ”Nope.,” I said.
-Why on earth would I want anything else, I thought.
+I stared back at Santa with my own disbelief.
+“Nope.,” I said.
+I looked at him squarely and thought: Why on earth would I want anything else?
 I’m talking Scotch-fucking-tape, my chubby friend!
 Do you have any idea how much fun I could have with my very own roll of Scotch tape?

-The bewildered Santa smiled, nodded, handed me a candy cane and sent me on my way.
-I joined my mom who was busily trying to hide her embarrassment from the other mothers. ”Did you just ask Santa for a roll of Scotch tape?,” she asked.
+The bewildered Santa smiled a crooked smile, nodded, handed me a candy cane and sent me on my way.
+I joined my mom who was busily trying to hide her embarrassment from the other mothers.
+“Did you just ask Santa for a roll of Scotch tape?,” she asked.

 “Yep.
 Of my very own.”

 Mission accomplished.
 My mom and I continued walking through the store.